 The Center’s Alternative Spring Break trips give students a chance to spend a week immersed in an area of law, engaging in related pro bono service.
 Students work with licensed attorneys to receive training and put their skills into practice.
 Participants can earn 40 hours of pro bono service through each Alternative Spring Break trip.

-- Advance Rural Access to Justice: Law students will spend part of the week in “legal deserts” in southwest Georgia and participate in innovative access to justice efforts around the state, including law library self-help centers and remote legal services.
+- Advance Rural Access to Justice: Law students will learn about “legal deserts” and participate in innovative access to justice efforts around the state of Georgia, including law library self-help centers and remote legal services.
 Students will have a chance to learn from judges and advocates about the barriers facing rural Georgians and how attorneys can work with community partners to provide access to justice and opportunities out of poverty.

 Contact